mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 - Keep Components safe (don't assemble)
 - Use threat of assembly as diplomatic leverage
 - Work with Arcturus to present testimony
-- Approach King Thandris VII with evidence
+- Approach King Aldric IV with evidence
 - Demand public inquiry into Blackwood case
 - If king refuses: THEN consider extreme measures